magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 ## Affected products and versions

 **The patch is created for Magento version:**
-Magento Commerce Cloud 2.3.4-p2
+Adobe Commerce on cloud infrastructure 2.3.4-p2

 **Compatible with Magento versions:**
-Magento Commerce and Magneto Commerce Cloud 2.3.0-2.4.2-p1
+Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.0-2.4.2-p1
 >![info]
 >
 >Note: the patch might become applicable to other versions with new QPT tool releases.
-To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.
+To check if the patch is compatible with your Adobe Commerce version, run `./vendor/bin/magento-patches status`.

 ## Issue
 Incremental indexing of grouped product child products can cause incorrect other grouped products to be incorrectly indexed when children are shared.